HoG Handbook

 There is no cure for the common cold.
 There are many medicines sold to treat the runny nose, sore throat, coughs, and aches and pains that go with a cold.
 Before you take medicine, check with your doctor to make sure it is really a cold and not something else that is making you sick.
 Also try just resting, drinking lots of fluids, and breathing air from a humidifier before taking drugs.
 You may find they work just as well.

-Many medicines sold for colds have aspirin in them, which you should never take if you have a bleeding disorder.
+Many medicines sold for colds have aspirin or ibuprofen in them, which you should not take if you have a bleeding disorder.
 Cold and allergy medicines may also contain guaifenesin.
 Guaifenesin can affect the way your platelets work.
 Robitussin® is a common cold medicine that has guaifenesin.
 Read the label to see if other medicines do.
 The National Library of Medicine has a list of medicines that contain guaifenesin.
 Guaifenesin can affect each person in different ways.
 If you notice a problem when you take medicine that has it, decide if it is worth the risk.